montytorr/warm/src/components/forms/readme.md

 - onFormSubmit: Function

 > A function trigged when Form is submitted.
+> Default value is an empty function.

 - formComponents: Array

 > An array containing a list of components (inputs or buttons) to be used in the form.
+> Default value is a components array like formComponentsConfig below in the example.

 - error: Object

 > The error object.
+> Default value is an empty object.

 - autocomplete: Boolean

 > I don't know...
+> Default value is .

 - customClasses: String

 > A string of classes you want to apply (ex : "toto foo bar")
+> Default value is "".

 ###Example